 The present study showed that the rate of mBRAF identified in our population (3.8%) was lower than expected, as previously reported rates in the adjuvant setting ranged from 7.9% to 17%[17,36,48].
-Albeit mBRAF was not associated with the risk for relapse, mBRAF independently increased the risk of death.
+Although mBRAF was not associated with the risk of relapse, mBRAF independently increased the risk of death.
 In agreement with our study, three previous studies linked mBRAF to poor survival in relation with MSI status[17,48,49].
 A fourth study reported that mBRAF was an adverse prognostic factor for both DFS and OS, independently of MSI status[50].
 Contrary to these studies, another study indicated that BRAF mutations did not confer a worse prognosis[36].
-Differently to our study, none of the above studies took into consideration TYMS polymorphisms.
+In contrast to our study, none of the above studies took into consideration TYMS polymorphisms.

-In this study mutated KRAS did not emerge as a predictive factor for survival in the univariate analysis.
+In this study, mutated KRAS did not emerge as a predictive factor for survival in the univariate analysis.
 Similar to ours, two previous studies indicated that mKRAS was not associated with survival in stage II/III CRC patients[48,51].
 On the contrary, a more recent study reported that the risk of recurrence was higher for mKRAS compared to wild type KRAS tumors[52].
 More recently, another study reported that mKRAS had prognostic impact on DFS and OS independently of microsatellite instability status[50].
 None of the above studies took into consideration TYMS polymorphisms.

 Other findings of the analysis

-We found that patients born from 1943 onwards had more frequently the polymorphism 3RG/3RG and high-grade malignancy tumors (RR 1.730, 95% CI: 1.088-2.747; P = 0.030).
+We found that patients born from 1943 onwards more frequently had the 3RG/3RG polymorphism and high-grade malignancy tumors (RR 1.730, 95% CI: 1.088-2.747; P = 0.030).
 Two previous studies have also linked age to TYMS polymorphisms and protein expression in CRC[53,54].
 As more data gather, the differences in the frequency of polymorphisms among generations are of great interest.
 These differences could derive from epigenetic modifications induced by environmental changes during the course of human life[55].
-Another important open question is whether in younger generations TYMS polymorphisms associate with higher risk of developing aggressive cancer due to changes in the genetic substrate.
+Another important open question is whether in younger generations, TYMS polymorphisms are associated with higher risk of developing aggressive cancer due to changes in the genetic substrate.

-We report for the first time that mKRAS had a strong correlation with the polymorphism 3RG/3RC and with polymorphisms that contain only 3RC allele (3RC/3RC, 3RC/LOH).
+We report for the first time that mKRAS had a strong correlation with the 3RG/3RC polymorphism and with polymorphisms that contain only the 3RC allele (3RC/3RC, 3RC/LOH).
 Contrary to our findings, a previous study reported no significant relationship between any of the TYMS polymorphisms with tumor characteristics[56].
 However, in the understudy grouping of TYMS polymorphisms, LOH was not considered.

 Limitations

-Although the size of this study’s patient cohort is one of the largest reported, still it makes it difficult to analyze the large sum of polymorphisms resulting from the combination of 3’ UTR and 5’ UTR polymorphisms, SNP G>C and LOH.
+Although the size of this study’s patient cohort is one of the largest reported, it is still difficult to analyze the large sum of polymorphisms resulting from the combination of 3’ UTR and 5’ UTR polymorphisms, G>C SNP and LOH.
 Another limitation is that subsequent chemotherapy lines following disease relapse were not included in the survival analysis.
 An important limitation is that classification of TYMS polymorphisms into groups was based on our statistical analysis and previously published data but requires further validation in prospective trials.